Caroline Lucas: First period as leader (2008–2012)

 Lucas was elected as the Green Party's first leader on 5 September 2008, gaining 92% of the vote (against one other candidate, Ashley Gunstock) on a turnout of 38%.
 Previously the party had operated under a collective leadership.
-The change "was about having a face the country recognises – or hopefully", she told Decca Aitkenhead in 2009, "comes to recognise.
+She said the change "was about having a face the country recognises – or hopefully comes to recognise.
 It was in recognition of the fact that people don't really relate to abstract ideas, they relate more to the people who embody them."
 Lucas was elected as the Green Party's first-ever MP (for Brighton Pavilion) at the general election of 2010.

-In July 2010, Lucas expressed her support for seven campaigners of the Smash EDO campaign who had caused approximately £180,000 damage to an EDO MBM arms factory and were acquitted of conspiring to cause criminal damage.
+In July 2010, Lucas expressed her support for seven campaigners of the Smash EDO campaign who had caused approximately £180,000 damage to the local EDO MBM arms factory and were acquitted of conspiring to cause criminal damage.
 The jury accepted their defence of lawful excuse – action undertaken to prevent a much worse crime – because the company manufactured and sold certain components used by the Israeli military, notably in its assault on Gaza.
 Lucas stated that: "I am absolutely delighted the jury has recognised that the actions of the decommissioners were a legitimate response to the atrocities being committed in Gaza.
-I do not advocate non-violent direct action lightly ... [but] their actions were driven by the responsibility to prevent further suffering in Gaza."
+I do not advocate non-violent direct action lightly... [but] their actions were driven by the responsibility to prevent further suffering in Gaza."

 In 2011, she voted against the military intervention in Libya.

-On 14 May 2012, Lucas announced she would be standing down as leader as of September 2012 "in order to broaden opportunities for the range of talent in the party and to raise the profiles of others aspiring to election".
-She added: "I'm proud that during the four years of my term, we've moved Green politics forward to a higher level, with the party by far the most influential it has ever been."
+On 14 May 2012, Lucas announced she would be standing down as leader as of September 2012.